3for/pylaurent/README.md

 	cd python
 	python -m pylaurent

-If you don't get any errors, you're set!
+If you don't get any errors, you ought to be all set.

 ## contact ##